KroniK907/UrTUltimateConfig/README.md

 ## How to install this config

-1. Navagate to your Urban Terror Directory and enter the q3ut4 folder
+1. Navigate to your Urban Terror Directory and enter the q3ut4 folder
 2. Rename the file "autoexec.cfg" to "default_autoexec.cfg"
 3. Copy in the new "autoexec.cfg" file and the "cfg" folder